magefan/magento-2-cookie-consent/README.md

 Different data privacy regulations work in different locations.
 If you want to comply with only a few of them, you don’t have to enable a cookie consent popup for everyone.

-That’s why Magento 2 Cookie Consent Extension offers you the GeoIP detection option.
+That’s why Magefan Magento 2 Cookie Consent Extension offers you the GeoIP detection option.

 Show cookie consent popup for all or only specific countries to personalise the customer experience.